ckb-js/lumos-doc/docs/preparation/hellolumos.md

    :::

-   For more information about getting transaction information by using Lumos, see [Get Transaction Status and Block Hash](../guides/querytransactions#get-transaction-status-and-block-hash).
+   For more information about getting transaction information by using Lumos, see <Link to={useBaseUrl('/docs/guides/querytransactions#get-transaction-status-and-block-hash')}>Get Transaction Status and Block Hash</Link>.

    ```javascript {1}
    > await querytransactions.getTXbyHash("0x22cc789bdaa8e021caa303cf20cfa4063b46a17abd62b31aa2cf712844f984cb");